 While the common cold is not the most dangerous illness you could have, infants and children have less developed immune systems.
 Because of this, even a short bout of coughing and sneezing can pose a threat to your child’s health.

 In the case your child catches a cold, it’s important to watch their symptoms and give supportive treatment.
+This article discusses in depth how to manage to breastfeed a baby while also having a cold.
 Some symptoms such as fever can be remedied with medications like Tylenol drops or syrup, while other symptoms cannot be addressed with medications due to the potential of toxicity.

 Adequate hydration is the key to prevent further complications.
 If your baby’s mucus becomes thick, you can administer saline nasal drops to loosen it up.
 You can also try suctioning the mucus out with a bulb or nasal aspirator.
 Breastfeeding is still encouraged to keep your child nourished, hydrated, and provide passive immunity against other infections.